hamstergene/hamstergene.github.io/_posts/2012-11-27-fixing-mass-effect-fov.md

 0. Get Notepad++ editor. *Notepad, Wordpad, Word will not work, they will corrupt the file*.

 0. Save a backup of `MassEffect2\BioGame\Config\PC\Cooked\Coalesced.ini`.
-Do it, because if you accidentally screw it up, the game will stop working.
+Do it, because if you accidentally screw up, the game will stop working.

 0. Open `Coalesced.ini` with Notepad++ and find `[SFXGame.SFXGameModeDefault]` section.